B0bWa/Next_heatpump/README.md

 ---

 ## Disclaimer
-This software is public and not in anyway related to Heative, SolarEast etc. Use at you own risk.
-This integration is community-developed and not affiliated with Adlår.
+**This integration is community-developed and not affiliated with Heative,Adlår or SolarEast.
 Use at your own risk.
 Incorrect writes to control registers could affect heat pump operation.
-Always verify setpoints before applying changes.
+Always verify setpoints before applying changes.**